SofieGoethals/sofiegoethals.github.io/content/presentations.md

 title: Outreach
 ---
 ### Presentations
-* Responsible AI: How can Explainable AI help address ethicl issues? **Phd Seminar, Oxford Internet Institute**, Oxford, United Kingdom, 2024
+* Responsible AI: How can Explainable AI help address ethical issues? **PhD Seminar, Oxford Internet Institute**, Oxford, United Kingdom, 2024
 * Explainability methods to measure discrimination in machine learning models. **Flanders AI Research Day**, Mechelen, Belgium, 2023
 * Explainability methods to measure discrimination in machine learning models. **BIAS workshop at ECML**: Third Workshop on Bias and Fairness in AI, Turin, Italy, 2023
 * Manipulation Risks in Explainable AI: The Implications of the Disagreement Problem. **XKDD workshop at ECML**: International Workshop on Explainble Knowledge Discovery in Data Mining, Turin, Italy, 2023